VSI Pascal Installation Guide

 In addition to this guide, the VSI Pascal documentation set includes the following:

 VSI Pascal release notes.
-For the location of the VSI Pascal release notes see Section 2.1, “Installation Procedure”.
+For the location of the VSI Pascal release notes, see Section 1.1, ''Reading the Release Notes''.

 Once installed, you can use VSI Pascal online HELP, which describes the command qualifiers, explains compiler messages, and provides a quick-reference summary of language topics.
 To use online HELP for VSI Pascal, enter the following: